resource0x/concert0x/doodle-script.md

 ```
 pragma title: hello_world
 pragma bpm: 240                             # tempo in beats per minute
-outline o1: f5/~FM g5/~GM c6/~C7 f5/~FM     # sequence of 4 anchor notes
+outline: f5/~FM g5/~GM c6/~C7 f5/~FM        # sequence of 4 target notes
-motif m: T/-12c +4s ^T                      # motif to be played on anchor
+motif m: T/-12c +4s ^T                      # motif - approaching target T via sequence of 3 notes
 style st: 24 24 24                          # styles for motif (each duration=24 ticks)
-voice v1: m*st m*st m*st m*st               # what motif to play for n-th anchor, with what style
+voice v1: m*st m*st m*st m*st               # what motif to play for n-th target, with what style
 ```

 Executes as follows:
-- parse "outline"  (results in an array of 4 anchor notes)
+- parse "outline"  (results in an array of 4 target notes)
-- parse "voice"  (results in array of 4 pairs (motif, style) to be rendered for the corresponding anchor)
+- parse "voice"  (results in array of 4 pairs (motif, style) to be rendered for the corresponding target)
 - iterate over `voice`: let n-th element of `voice` be m*st; render motif m (by setting T=n-th note from the outline) paired with style pattern st.

+NOTES:

-NOTE: style multiplier `*st` in voice pattern can be omitted; in this case, the motif will be rendered with the styles encoded in the motif itself, e.g
+- style multiplier `\*st` in voice pattern can be omitted; in this case, the motif will be rendered with the styles encoded in the motif itself
+- Symbol tilda (^) marks the note that has to be synchronized with the onset of the next bar.
+In other words, it allows you to position your motif on time axis, relative to bar boundary.

 ```
 ...